Skip to main content

 The timeline for EUDAMED’s implementation has shifted, with the first notice on the readiness of the Actor, UDI/Device.
 Notified Bodies (NB) and Certificates, and Market Surveillance modules are expected to be published in the Official Journal of the European Union (OJEU) in mid-November 2025.

-• Legacy devices (Medical Devices Directive (MDD) / Active Implantable Medical Devices Directive (AIMDD) / In Vitro Diagnostic Medical Devices Directive (IVDD) that were no longer placed on the market before the publication date of the notice in the OJEU but are still circulating in the distribution chain do not need to be registered unless a vigilance issue occurs during mandatory use of the Post-Market Surveillance (PMS) Vigilance Module.
-The PMS Vigilance Module is not expected to become mandatory before Q2 2027.
+• Legacy and Regulation devices which are no longer being placed on the EU market before the mandatory use date of the UDI/Device Module (mid-May 2026) but of which sales units are still circulating in the distribution chain after the mandatory use date do not need to be registered, unless a post-market surveillance or vigilance-related issue occurs which needs to be reported in EUDAMED after mandatory use of the Vigilance Module begins.
+(NB: The Vigilance Module will not be a part of the initial notice of readiness; its use is not expected to become mandatory before Q2 2027).

 EUDAMED timeline from Q3 2025 to Q1 2027 showing key milestones, module development, and playground releases.